Skip to content

 Simply put:

-The most energy-intense phase of the process is the liquefication.
+As the chart above shows, the most energy-intense phase of the process is the liquefication.
 Transport and our storage technology also consume energy.
-And a marginally small percent (<5%) of the CO₂ we capture and store leaks back into the atmosphere.
+And a marginally small percent (<5%) of the CO2 we capture and store leaks back into the atmosphere.

 Our impact – in 2030 and beyond.